 Mary Queen of Scots gave birth to a child by Darnley on June 19, 1566 and named James.
 She was eventually to abdicate the Scottish throne to her son on June 24, 1567.
 Lennox went to Scotland to act as regent for his grandson.
 After a troubled regency, Margaret’s husband was murdered on September 4, 1571.
 Margaret schemed with Bess of Hardwick to marry her son Charles to Bess’s daughter Elizabeth.
 They married in October 1574.
 Queen Elizabeth was furious with Margaret and had her imprisoned in the Tower yet again but only for a short time.
 Charles and his wife were to have a daughter, Arbella Stuart.
 Arbella was to get into trouble, just as her grandmother did, for making an unsanctioned marriage in 1610 to William Seymour, great grandson of Edward Seymour, brother of Queen Jane Seymour.

 After Margaret’s final release from the Tower she spent most of her life at her home in Hackney, finally done with politics.
 She took great interest in her grandchildren, Arbella and James, becoming a devoted and affectionate grandmother.
 By 1578, her health was failing.
-She died in poverty at Hackney on March 9, 1578.
+She died in poverty at Hackney on March 10, 1578 (according to the inscription on her tomb).
 She had witnessed many important events of Tudor and Stuart history.
 Her grandson James would ascend the throne of England on the death of Elizabeth I in 1603.

-Further reading: “A Biography of Margaret Douglas, Countess of Lennox (1515-1578)” by Kimberly Schutte, “The Sisters of Henry VIII” by Maria Perry, “The Six Wives of Henry VIII” by Alison Weir, “Katherine the Queen: The Remarkable Life of Katherine Parr, the Last Wife of Henry VIII” by Linda Porter, “Henry VIII: The King and His Court” by Alison Weir
+Further reading: “A Biography of Margaret Douglas, Countess of Lennox (1515-1578)” by Kimberly Schutte, “The Sisters of Henry VIII” by Maria Perry, “The Lost Tudor Princess: The Life of Lady Margaret Douglas” by Alison Weir, “Katherine the Queen: The Remarkable Life of Katherine Parr, the Last Wife of Henry VIII” by Linda Porter, “Henry VIII: The King and His Court” by Alison Weir